joncutrer/sbin-tools/README.md

 ## myip

 Get the default IP address of the machine.
-The one you are always after when you type ifconfig
+The one you are always after when you type ifconfig.
-IP assigned to the interface that the default route belongs to
+The IP assigned to the interface that the default route belongs to

 ```
 Syntax & Example Usage